 Composed by 12 members, the Board of Trustees is the foundation of PM4NGOs.
 From several different countries, backgrounds, and experience, the multidisciplinar group has been responsible for leading and guiding PM4NGOs.
 Below you will find profiles or all members.

-Amanda Fleetwood (Secretary)
+Amanda Fleetwood (Chair)

 Thomas Dente (Treasurer)